Devante Mays

-Devante Roshard Mays (born May 26, 1994) is an American football running back who is currently a free agent.
-He played college football at Utah State and Blinn College.
+Devante Roshard Mays (born May 26, 1994) is an American former professional football running back.
+He played college football at Tyler Junior College, Blinn College and Utah State.

-Early years
+Early life

 Mays was born to Mark and Elwanda Mays in Livingston, Texas and is one of ten children the couple had together.
 He attended Livingston High School where he played football, ran track, and competed in power-lifting.
 During his senior year on the football team, he led the team to a 5–0 record and was averaging over 10 yards a carry.
 However, during the sixth game of the year he suffered a foot injury that ended his season prematurely.
 He finished the season with 600 rushing yards on 58 carries with 10 touchdowns.
 His injury in addition to a non-qualifying academic status left him no recruiting offers despite his performance.

 College career

-Community College
+Community college

 Mays graduated from Livingston High School and with the lack of recruiting offers on the table, chose to attend and play for Tyler Junior College.
 During his first carry with the school, he ran for a touchdown.
 However, his time there proved to be short lived as an off the field incident lead to his dismissal from the school and the team.
 Feeling that his football career was over, he took a job working construction and taking courses at a nearby campus of his hometown.

 After a chance meeting with his former high school coach, he was able to return to the gridiron after a call earned him an invitation to a scouting combine at Blinn College, which invited him to return to school.
 He redshirted his first year with the team.
 However, following that season the head coach of the team, Ronny Feldon was fired and Mays found himself sitting on the bench without an opportunity to play in a very pass-oriented offense.
 Almost to the point where he quit the team, he soon received his opportunity as two other running backs were removed from the team leaving him as the de facto starter.
 During this time he ran for 557 rushing yards and three touchdowns in six games, allowing him to catch the attention of Utah State.